-When it comes to Premium, the Indian market is very competitive compared to the world market and is driven more by prior year premium rather than claims experience.
-As a result, organizations/employers have a good ride, as they can pass the risk to insurance companies and enjoy a great range of benefits without getting impacted by a high claim ratio.
+When it comes to premiums, the Indian market is very competitive compared to the world market and is driven more by prior year premiums than claims experience.
+As a result, organizations and employers have a good ride, as they can pass the risk to insurance companies and enjoy a great range of benefits without getting impacted by a high claim ratio.
 Insurance companies have been facing claim ratios of more than 120%.

-Now, since most of the coverage is the indemnity, insurers have tried to control costs by various methods like:
+Since most of the coverage is indemnity, insurers have tried to control costs by various methods, like:

 • Identifying fraud investigation